Skip to main content

 Wait for Installation

-The server will be installed and started automatically (usually 5-15 seconds)
+The connection will be installed and started automatically (usually 5-15 seconds)

-Once installed, the server is immediately available to all playbooks in your workspace!
+Once installed, the connection is immediately available to all playbooks in your workspace!

-Here are all the MCP servers available in the catalog:
+Here are all the integrations available in the catalog:

 Development Tools

-Simple echo service for testing MCP protocol functionality, debugging, and development workflows.
+Simple echo service for testing, debugging, and development workflows.
 No API key required.View Echo Documentation →

 Interact with GitHub repos, issues, PRs, code search, and Actions through natural language.
 Requires GitHub token.View GitHub Documentation →